 Act with integrity, respect, courtesy and thoughtfulness in all transactions.

 Recognizing there are specific issues that are common to education consultants in the conduct of their practice, the following Statements serve to guide HECA members in interpreting and applying the HECA Statement of Standards and Ethics:

 In the conduct of their practice, HECA members shall:

-- Secure permission from the student and/or family before revealing any information about students or their admission process, including but not limited to decisions and/or scholarship and financial aid awards.
+Secure permission from the student and/or family before revealing any information about students or their admission process, including but not limited to decisions and/or scholarship and financial aid awards.

-- Not make unethical or unprofessional requests of, nor make disparaging remarks about, school-based counselors, college admissions representatives, or other independent education consultants.
+Not make unethical or unprofessional requests of, nor make disparaging statements about, school-based counselors, college admissions representatives, or other independent education consultants.

-With written student and/or family permission, a HECA member may confer with high school counselors/advisors on matters related to college admission.
+With written student and/or family permission, a HECA member may confer with high school counselors, college representatives and related professionals on matters related to college admissions and financial aid.

 Further, in their work with students HECA members strive to:

-- Provide advice that is consistent with the policies and procedures set forth by the student's high school regarding enrollment in honors, AP and IB level courses.
+Provide advice that is consistent with the policies and procedures set forth by the student's high school regarding enrollment in rigorous or higher level courses.

-- Advise students to notify colleges in a timely manner of their intent to accept or decline offers of admission and to deposit at only one school.
+Advise students to notify colleges in a timely manner of their intent to withdraw an application, accept or decline offers of admission and to deposit at only one school.